atreyasha/spp-explainability/docs/develop.md

         safety

-    4.  work on `slurm-s3it` branch as a mirrored branch -\> keep slogs since session.log does not keep tqdm progress bar
+    4.  work on `slurm-s3it` branch as a mirrored branch -\> keep slogs since session.log does not keep tqdm progress bar -\> slurm termination appear to all be sigkills meaning no exit codes will be written

     5.  add `with torch.no_grad()` scope indicator alongside `model.eval()` to perform inference/validation correctly and